alexschneider/pushbullet-js/README.md

 ---
 ### PushBullet.pushHistory
 `PushBullet.pushHistory(callback)` - Retrieves all the pushes that have been made to PushBullet
+* modifiedAfter - Optional parameter for the unixtime lower bound to look for (upper bound being Date.now())
+* Cursor - optional [cursor](https://docs.pushbullet.com/http).
+Check to see if your response contains the `cursor` key, and if it does, supply this.
 * callback - Optional callback that expects an `err` and a `res` parameter.

 Example for synchronous: